 What is the meaning behind the Target logo?

-The Target logo is a target, reflecting the name of the stores and conveying their concept of hitting the mark.
-This design serves as a powerful marketing tool that attracts customers.
+The Target logo is a target, reflecting the store’s name and conveying its concept of hitting the mark.
+This design serves as a powerful marketing tool, attracting customers.

 The logo features a red circle with a smaller red dot in the center.
 This simple, bold design stands out, making it easy to recognize and effectively drawing attention.
 The target imagery suggests precision and accuracy, implying that the store offers exactly what customers need.

-The red color of the logo is vibrant and eye-catching, attracting customers.
+The logo’s red color is vibrant and eye-catching, attracting customers.
 Red is associated with energy and excitement, encouraging shoppers to visit the store.

 What was Target’s original logo?